grabs-and-boxcorers-field-manual/grabs-and-boxcorers-field-manual.github.io/pages/07-post-survey-preparations.md

 6. Use a spectrophotometer to measure absorbance at 665 and 750 nm.
 7. Acidify extract with 2 drops of 0.1 N HCl, mix and rest for 60 s.
 8. Measure absorbance again at 665 and 750 nm.
-9. Calculate the concentrations of corrected chl-_a_ and phaeophytin using the equations of Lorenzen (1967).
+9. Calculate the concentrations of corrected chl - _a_ and phaeophytin using the equations of Lorenzen (1967).

 ##### Redox